bowmnath/cis-457-w23/activities/week-10-management.md

    You used to play over a land-line, and you never bothered to repeat yourself.
-   One day you decide to move to walkie-talkies to save on your phone bill, and your friend starts reading back every move to you to make sure they heard you correctly.
+   One day you decide to move to walkie-talkies to save on your phone bill, and the walkie-talkies have a bit "scratchier" of a sound when you try to communicate.
+   So, your friend starts reading back every move to you to make sure they heard you correctly.
    What does this have to do with link-layer protocols?